andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 The simplified OpenVINO™ workflow is:
 1. **Get a trained model** for your inference task.
 Example inference tasks: pedestrian detection, face detection, vehicle detection, license plate recognition, head pose.
-2. **Run the trained model through the Model Optimizer** to convert it to an Intermediate Representation - pair of `.xml` and `.bin` files used as the input for Inference Engine.
+2. **Run the trained model through the Model Optimizer** to convert the model to an Intermediate Representation, which consists of a pair of `.xml` and `.bin` files that are used Inference Engine input.
-3. **Use the Inference Engine API in the application** (an OpenVINO™ sample, demo or one you have built) to run inference against the Intermediate Representation (Optimized Model) and output inference results.
+3. **Use the Inference Engine API in the application** to run inference against the Intermediate Representation (pptimized model) and output inference results.
+The application can be an OpenVINO™ sample, demo, or your own application.

-## Learn the Workflow Using Demo Scripts
+## Use Demo Scripts to Learn the Workflow

-Use the demo scripts from the `/opt/intel/openvino/deployment_tools/demo` directory as a start point of learning the OpenVINO workflow.
-The scripts demonstrate execution of inference pipelines for different scenarios by automatically performing the workflow steps: compile several samples included into the installation, download trained models and perform pipeline steps with printing detailed output to the console.
+Use the demo scripts in `/opt/intel/openvino/deployment_tools/demo` as a start point of learning the OpenVINO workflow.
+These scripts demonstrate inference pipelines execution for different scenarios by automatically performing the workflow steps: compile several samples included into the installation, download trained models and perform pipeline steps with printing detailed output to the console.

 > **IMPORTANT**: The Internet access is required to run the demo scripts.
 If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.